Responsive website design and mobile marketing

-Mistakes to avoid in mobile marketing:
+Mistakes to avoid in mobile marketing

-There a number of common problems that digital marketers may experience with mobile marketing, in all of its forms.
+There are a number of common problems that digital marketers may experience with mobile marketing, in all of its forms.
 These have the potential to sink your overall integrated digital marketing strategy, as mobile and responsive web design are critical to modern digital marketing efforts.
 These mobile marketing mistakes can include the following:

 1. Poor customer targeting in your mobile marketing campaign: